 Offset calibration can be accessed by double-clicking with the right mouse button exactly at the frame below INTEGRAL in the PARA tab.

 You will then be prompted to enter a password.
-The password is: mellon

 Then follow the instructions provided in the tab.